Do you want to learn a new language? Why? What are the top reasons to learn? Explore the benefits of learning a foreign language.

 If you have interest and motivation, it can become one of the incredible hobbies.

-I won’t lie, it takes a lot of persistence, hard work, determination, practice, and consistency with your studies, but if you work hard, you’ll get there.
+I won’t lie, it takes a lot of persistence, hard work, determination, practice, and consistency with your studies, but you’ll get there if you work hard.

-While some people have a flair and knack of foreign languages, but most of us can succeed by putting enough effort and dedication.
+While some people have a flair and knack for foreign languages, but most of us can succeed by putting in enough effort and dedication.